Beijing unlikely to approve Oracle, Walmart's TikTok deal: Global Times

-SHANGHAI (Reuters) - Beijing is unlikely to approve an “unfair” deal Oracle Corp and Walmart Inc said they have struck with ByteDance over the future of video-streaming app TikTok, state-backed newspaper Global Times said in an editorial.
+SHANGHAI (Reuters) - China is unlikely to approve an “unfair” deal Oracle Corp and Walmart Inc said they have struck with ByteDance over the future of video-streaming app TikTok, the state-backed Global Times newspaper said in an editorial.

-The U.S. majors have said they will buy into a new mainly U.S.-owned company, TikTok Global, with a board of directors comprised mainly of Americans, as the parties work to pacify the administration of U.S. President Donald Trump which had planned to ban TikTok in the United States on security grounds.
+The U.S. majors have said they would buy into a new mainly U.S.-owned company, TikTok Global, with a board of directors comprised mainly of Americans, as the parties work to pacify the administration of U.S. President Donald Trump, which had planned to ban TikTok in the United States on security grounds.

-In contrast, ByteDance has said TikTok Global will be its U.S. subsidiary with 80% ownership.
+In contrast, ByteDance has said TikTok Global would be its U.S. subsidiary with 80% ownership.

 “It is clear that these articles (terms) extensively show Washington’s bullying style and hooligan logic.
-They hurt China’s national security, interests and dignity,” said the English version of the editorial published late on Monday and which was also carried in the newspaper’s Chinese edition.
+They hurt China’s national security, interests and dignity,” the newspaper said in an editorial in its English edition published late on Monday.
+It was also carried in its Chinese edition.

 “From the information provided by the U.S., the deal was unfair.
 It caters to the unreasonable demands of Washington.
-It’s hard for us to believe that Beijing will approve such an agreement,” the editorial read, echoing tweets the same evening by the newspaper’s editor-in-chief, Hu Xijin.
+It’s hard for us to believe that Beijing will approve such an agreement,” it said, echoing comments on Twitter the same evening from its editor-in-chief, Hu Xijin.

+Hu on Tuesday, responding to comments Trump made to Fox News about how TikTok Global was going to be “totally controlled” by Oracle, said on Twitter: “Stop extorting.
+You think TikTok is a company from a small country?”

+“There’s no way the Chinese government will accept your demand.
+You can ruin TikTok’s U.S. business, if U.S. users do not object, but you can’t rob it and turn it into a U.S. baby.”

 The Global Times is a tabloid published by the People’s Daily, the official newspaper of China’s ruling Communist Party, but does not speak on behalf of the party and government unlike its parent publication.

-China’s government has largely refrained from directly commenting on the deal’s details, though its foreign ministry has repeatedly said the United States should offer a fair and non-discriminatory environment for foreign companies.
+China’s government has largely refrained from directly commenting on the deal’s details, though the foreign ministry has said the United States should offer a fair and non-discriminatory environment for foreign companies.

+Reuters reported this month, citing sources, that Beijing opposed a forced sale of TikTok’s U.S. operations by ByteDance, and would prefer to see the short video app shut down in the United States.

 The deal requires approval from regulators in both Beijing and Washington, ByteDance has said.
 China’s Ministry of Commerce in late August revised a tech export control list that experts said would give it regulatory oversight over any TikTok deal.

-ByteDance and the commerce ministry did not immediately respond to Reuters’ requests for comment on Tuesday.
+ByteDance and the commerce ministry did not immediately respond to requests for comment.

 MAIN OBJECTIONS